alxmcc/calibro/README.md

 # calibro
-Index and search Calibre Library
+Index and search Calibre Library.
+It's a working 'work in progress'.